Superman (2025) Comic Book Inspirations and Theories for the Sequel

 The book that writer-director James Gunn and the cast bring up and discuss most is Grant Morrison and Frank Quitely's All-Star Superman.
 One of if not The best Superman stories of all time, and may still be my personal favorite.
 Although of course the plot doesn't directly take from it, it does heavily draw from the tone, the world and characters, as well as visual style and art direction.
 All-Star was itself directly adapted into an animated movie, which unfortunately had to omit a lot of its best moments due to runtime and the need for a more linear storytelling structure.

 Although not the first and far from the last, it's one of the biggest stories since Post-1986 to truly embrace Pre-Crisis elements, modernized for this new era of comics.
 This is a sci-fi fantastical world with the Fortress of Solitude having robots serving Superman, where superpowered beings, time travelers, super descendants, interdimensional threats, pocket universes and geniuses versed in science bordering on sorcery exist casually.
-Along with superpowered alien dogs and cousins.
+Along with superpowered alien dogs and relatives.

 Clark's humanity, vulnerability and relationships with Lois, Jimmy, the Kents and more are at the forefront.
 David Corenswet has cited the famous Grant Morrison quote multiple times now which I will leave here, as it speaks for itself: